top of page

 Integrative psychiatry?
 Well, it's probably easiest to grasp by stacking it up against the old standby: traditional psychiatric treatment.
 That's the one rooted in the classic Western "sick-care" setup, where we humbly pretend your mental health exists in its own little vacuum—cut off from your body, spirit, emotions, or whatever else might be quietly sabotaging your day.
 We zero in on those symptoms like they're the only game in town, tossing meds at them and crossing our fingers that nothing else unravels.
 It's served us well enough, I suppose, if "well enough" means muddling through.

-But here at our practice, we're trying something a bit less... shortsighted.
-Instead of just babysitting your mental health issues, integrative psychiatry aims for the lofty goal of actual long-term growth and, dare I say, transformation—because who doesn't love a good personal reboot?
-We swap the quick-fix symptom chase for a broader life tune-up, blending meds with lifestyle tweaks that might just make you more resilient, marginally happier overall, and on a mental health track that doesn't feel like it's built on quicksand.
-It's not revolutionary genius on our part; it's just treating you like a whole, messy human.
-What a concept.
+We swap the quick-fix symptom chase for a broader life tune-up, blending meds with lifestyle tweaks that might just make you more resilient, marginally yet consistently happier overall, and on a mental health track that doesn't feel like it's built on quicksand.
+It's not revolutionary genius on my part; it's just treating you like a whole, messy human.
+What a concept!

 Yes I can but there are extra fees associated with these kinds of things.
 Writing a letter for you for whatever reason is $35, filling out any forms including FMLA is $25 +8 dollars per page, a phone conversation on your behalf is billed at the same rate as self-pay, $75 per 15 minutes.